joeljackson/whereisjoel/src/pages/pages/2019-02-27---on-building-software/index.md

 ---
-title: "On Building Software"
+title: 'On Building Software'
 layout: book
-path: "/on-building-software"
+path: '/on-building-software'
 chapters:
-  - On Hiring
+  - Introduction
-  - On Day to Day Software Engineering
 ---

 I've spent the last 15 years building software.
 Here are my thoughts on how to do it well.
-Well, here will be my thoughts on how to do it well, give me some time.